A Spanish mackeral

 Spanish mackerel (Scomberomorus commerson) are widely distributed around the northern Australian coastline.
 A separate biological (genetic) stock of this species exists on the east coast.
 Although it is an important recreational fish in Queensland and New South Wales, the majority of the commercial catch of this stock is taken from north Queensland, off the coast of Townsville.

 Biological monitoring of Spanish mackerel in Queensland commenced in 1999.
-The program focuses on collecting information on the length, sex and age of fish caught by commercial and recreational fishers.
+The program focuses on collecting information on the length, sex and age of fish harvested by commercial and recreational fishers.
 Routine biological monitoring is conducted each year so that long-term trends in length, age and rate of total mortality can be monitored.

-How old is your fish?
-Estimate the age of east coast Spanish mackerel from total length using this graph.
+Figure 3: Estimate the age of east coast Spanish mackerel from total length using this graph.
 For example, a 110 cm male is typically four years old with a 90% likelihood of being between two and seven years.
 A female of the same size is typically three years old with a 90% likelihood of being between two and five.
 Note: due to small sample sizes males 140-159 cm and females 165-184 cm have been grouped.

 Thank you for your help

 Thank you to everyone who assists with the collection of data on Spanish mackerel.
 This ongoing assistance helps to ensure that the collection of length, age and sex information is representative of the commercial and recreational fisheries during each fishing season.
 Biological monitoring provides important information for assessing the status of the stocks in Queensland into the future.

 Want to find out more?